Cybill Shepherd: Personal life

 Shepherd began a relationship with Peter Bogdanovich on the set of The Last Picture Show, during his marriage to Polly Platt, whom Bogdanovich subsequently divorced.
-The relationship between the young star and her director lasted eight years.
+Their relationship lasted eight years.
+The dissolution of Bogdanovich and Platt's marriage, and Bogdanovich's relationship with Shepherd, was parodied in the 1984 comedy film Irreconcilable Differences (in which analogues of Bogdanovich, Platt, and Shepherd are played by Ryan O'Neal, Shelley Long, and Sharon Stone respectively; the character based on Shepherd is portrayed as a diva with middling talent).

 In her autobiography, Shepherd revealed that she called her mother in 1978, crying and unhappy with the way her life and career were going.
 Her mother replied, "Cybill, come home."
 Shepherd went home to Memphis, where she met and began dating David M. Ford, a local auto parts dealer and nightclub entertainer.
 She became pregnant, and the couple married that year.
 Their daughter, Clementine Ford, was born in 1979.
 The marriage ended in divorce in 1982.

 In 1987, Shepherd became pregnant by chiropractor Bruce Oppenheim and married him.
-They had twins named Ariel and Zachariah Shepherd Oppenheim born during the fourth season of Moonlighting.
+They had twins, born during the fourth season of Moonlighting.
 The couple divorced in 1990.
-She had an intimate relationship with author Larry McMurtry, whom she once called the love of her life.
+She had a relationship with author Larry McMurtry, whom she once called the love of her life.

 In June 2012, Shepherd became engaged to psychologist Andrei Nikolajevic.
 By 2015, the engagement had been called off.